The Hound of the Baskervilles (2002 film): Production

-Produced by Tiger Aspect Productions, this was the third adaptation of the tale for the BBC, it was shown on BBC One on Boxing Day 2002.
-It was directed by David Attwood, and adapted by Allan Cubitt.
-The film stars Richard Roxburgh as Sherlock Holmes and Ian Hart as Doctor Watson.
-Hart would play Watson again in the 2004 TV film Sherlock Holmes and the Case of the Silk Stocking, also written by Cubitt.
+Ian Hart, who plays Watson, would play him again in the 2004 TV film Sherlock Holmes and the Case of the Silk Stocking, also written by Cubitt.
 The hound was a mix of animatronics and computer generated images and was created by the same team, Crawley Creatures and Framestore, that provided the dinosaurs for Walking with Dinosaurs and The Lost World.

 This version diverges from the novel in a few instances, such as Sir Henry not being involved in the final attempt to entrap Stapleton, Stapleton murdering his wife and Stapleton being shot dead by Watson just before the former can shoot a mire-trapped Holmes.
 The film is set in the time period the original tale was published as opposed to when it was originally set.
 It portrays a séance performed by Dr. Mortimer's wife, a scene which did not appear in the original novel, though a similar scene did appear in the 1939 Basil Rathbone version of the film.
 The characters of Frankland and his daughter Laura Lyons are completely omitted from the film.